anki-geo/ultimate-geography/CONTRIBUTING.md

 ### _Capital_ field

 We use the capital(s) given in the [infobox](https://en.wikipedia.org/wiki/Template:Infobox_country#Examples) of the country's English Wikipedia article.
-This ensures consistency across languages and simplifies maintainance, as discussed in issue [#416#issuecomment-821864712][ref416].
+This ensures consistency across languages and simplifies maintenance, as discussed in issue [#416#issuecomment-821864712][ref416].

 For spelling, unless otherwise stated in the [_Translation sources_](#translation-sources) section below, we take **the title of the Wikipedia article** for the capital, in the language of the given deck.
 Alternative names may be mentioned in the _Capital info_ field, when relevant.